Welcome to the Kingsland Gate Travel Plan Site.

 271 – Crawley – Burgess Hill – Brighton

 Every 120 minutes between 0600 – 2000 Monday to Friday and between 0900 – 1700 at the Weekend

 272 – Crawley – Haywards Heath – Burgess Hill – Brighton

 Every 120 minutes between 0600 – 2200 Monday to Friday and between 1000 – 1600 on Saturdays

 Click here for all the latest information or download the app

 Why take the Bus?

-- The walk to and from the bus is a great way to incorporate some physical activity into your daily routine
+- Walking to and from the bus stop is a great way to incorporate physical activity into your daily routine

-- Season tickets could offer unlimited travel services and can provide cheaper than running a car
+- Season tickets could offer unlimited travel services for a more affordable price